 |I’ve developed a technique for really intricate and accurate applique without the need for iron-on or glue adhesive.
 This machine pinning and basting method holds everything together in the correct relationship from start to finish, allowing hand-applique of designs that previously were only possible using iron on applique.
 As a bonus, it’s very simple and great for people new to hand applique.

-I used this technique for the fish on the back of the Ichthy Bog Coat, a fussy bit of applique with 16 separate pieces of fabric that all had to be in the correct orientation for the fish to come to life.
+I used this technique for the fish on the back of the Ichthy Bog Coat (closeup image), a fussy bit of applique with 16 separate pieces of fabric that had to be held in the correct orientation for the fish to come to life.

 |This method produces beautifully flat applique.
 It looks like it’s been ironed on without being ironed on.
-The horse head work you’re seeing here hasn’t been pressed but it looks like it has.
+The horse head work you’re seeing here hasn’t been pressed though it looks as if it has.
 Yup, it’s that flat.
 The only limitation is that of the weaving of the applique fabric.
-The finer woven the fabric, the skinnier the stem or trace possible.
+The more finely woven the fabric, the skinnier the stem or trace possible.
 The horse head is done in batik which can hold up to narrow traces and skinny stems.|

 Transfer your design in reverse onto your pattern paper.
 This is the only time you’ll need to transfer the pattern.
 If you plan to do a whole quilt top, you can cut the pattern into manageable sections and work one section at a time.
-This will require adding registration marks to the pattern before it is sectioned and transferring those registration marks to the background so each subsequent pattern piece can be accurately positioned.
+This will require adding pattern registration marks before the pattern is sectioned.
+Transfer those registration marks to the fabric background so each subsequent pattern piece can be accurately positioned.

 If you are doing a complex multi-layered design, the parts can be appliqued into a whole off the background fabric and appliqued onto the background once fully assembled.
 This is how the fish on the Ichthy Bog Coat was done.
 The design was printed on copy paper, all the fins, eyes and accents appliqued to the fish background and then appliqued to the body of the coat.